GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Background

-\sectopic{Modeling GDPR privacy concerns. } In this SLR, we utilize the conceptual model proposed by Amaral et al.~\cite{Amaral:21} as a basis for reviewing the primary studies. \rev{The model was originally developed in collaboration with legal experts to capture and organize the GDPR concerns.
-It includes concepts that are mainly derived from the legal provisions of Chapters III--V of GDPR.
-It was further tailored to address the compliance checking of privacy policies, more precisely, their completeness.
-While principles are important in legal procedure and literature, software compliance is rather ensured by extracting requirements from the directly applicable parts of regulations.
-Despite the model's potentially specific focus on requirements and rights, we decided to use it in this study for two main reasons.
-First, to the best of our knowledge, it offers a comprehensive set of concepts describing the GDPR privacy concerns, compared to other models proposed in the literature for GDPR.
-Second, it is grounded in legal interpretations about key concerns, provided by the experts involved in creating the model.
-In this study, we map the primary studies to the model concepts as presented in the original model. }
+\sectopic{Modeling GDPR privacy concerns. } In this SLR, we utilize the conceptual model proposed by Amaral et al.~\cite{Amaral:21} as a basis for analyzing the primary studies. \revv{Although the model was initially developed to support the completeness assessment of privacy policy, it was created in collaboration with legal experts and is grounded in GDPR provisions, particularly those contained in Chapters III--V. Consequently, the model captures a comprehensive set of GDPR-relevant privacy concepts that extend beyond privacy-policy analysis and reflect the underlying data processing practices, obligations, and rights established by the GDPR.
+We selected this model for two main reasons.
+First, to the best of our knowledge, it provides a comprehensive set of concepts specific to the GDPR privacy concerns, compared to other models proposed in the literature that are broader and more generic, e.g.,~\cite{sangaroonsilp2023}.} Second, it is grounded in legal interpretations about key concerns, provided by the experts involved in creating the model.
+In this study, we map the primary studies to the model concepts as presented in the original model.

 The conceptual model, hereafter referred to as \textit{reference model}, is depicted in Fig.~\ref{fig:model}.
 The model is composed of 56 \rev{concepts} organized in three hierarchical levels.
 Level~1, shaded teal-blue (solid-edge boxes), captures high-level concepts such as \textit{DATA SUBJECT RIGHT} that is mentioned earlier.
 Level~2, shaded light green (dashed-edge boxes), and level~3, shaded gray (dotted-edge boxes), capture the different specializations.
 For instance, \textit{DATA SUBJECT RIGHT} has been refined into eight specializations, one for each of the individuals' rights, such as \textit{ACCESS}, i.e., the right to access personal data.
 For more details, we refer the reader to the original paper~\cite{Amaral:21} \rev{as well as the glossary in the annex~\cite{annex}.}